 Coronavirus: All schools, colleges in UP to be shut till March 22

-Wherever the examination process is underway it will go on as per schedule.
-The concerning people have been instructed to take all precautionary measures and maintain hygiene, the chief minister said.
-So far, 11 coronavirus cases have been reported from the state of which 10 are being treated in Delhi and one in KGMU, Lucknow, he said, adding that these include seven from Agra, two from Ghaziabad and one each from Noida and Lucknow.
+"All schools and colleges associated with the basic, secondary and higher education, and vocational colleges, where examination process is not on, have been closed till March 22," Chief Minister Yogi Adityanath told reporters here.
+Exams would go on according to schedule, he said, adding the people concerned have been instructed to take all precautionary measures and maintain hygiene.

+The decision would be reviewed on March 20 on the basis of which the future course of action would be decided, the chief minister said.
+"Though we have not declared this disease an epidemic in the state, we have delegated some powers under the Epidemic Act to facilitate treatment and if required shifting people to isolation ward to check its spread.
+The health department will bring a notification in this regard soon," Adityanath said Of the 11 COVID-19 patients in the state, 10 are being treated in Delhi and one in King George's Medical University, Lucknow, he said.
+Of them, seven were from Agra, two from Ghaziabad and one each from Noida and Lucknow.
+The number of confirmed coronavirus cases in the country stood at 75, which included the 76-year-old man from Karnataka who died on Thursday.
+The total includes 17 foreigners -- 16 Italian tourists and a Canadian.

-Yogi, who convened a high-level meeting of senior officials to deliberate on coronavirus, said an alert in this regard had been declared about a one and a half months ago and necessary advisory was also issued.
-Isolation wards have been set up in all the 75 districts and medical staff of doctors, paramedical, nursing staff is being provided necessary training.
+The Uttar Pradesh chief minister, who convened a high-level meeting of senior officials to deliberate on coronavirus, said an alert in this regard was declared about one-and-a-half months ago and necessary advisory was also issued.
+Efforts were being made to set up isolation wards in all the 75 districts.
+Doctors, paramedics and nursing staff were being provided necessary training, Adityanath said.

-Stressing on adopting all precautions to check the spread of the disease, specially at airports on Indo-Nepal border areas, he said there is an effort to avoid mass gatherings for which an appeal was made to the BCCI for the India-South Africa match slated in Lucknow on Saturday.
-The match will now be held without spectators but would be telecast live, the chief minister said..
+He said that 4,100 doctors have been trained to deal with the disease while 24 medical colleges have been readied with advanced care facility.
+Stressing on adopting all precautions to check the spread of the disease, specially at airports and in India-Nepal border areas of the state, Adityanath said was an effort to avoid mass gatherings.

+The India-South Africa match slated in Lucknow on Saturday will be held without spectators on the ground, but it would be telecast live, the chief minister said.
+However, a decision regarding cinema halls have been left on the owners and they have been asked to maintain proper hygiene in the premises, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)